-Currently, the focus of Dr. Dong's translational research is expected to deliver new biomarkers to predict and monitor patient responses to cancer immunotherapy, new therapeutic targets to overcome tumor resistance to immunotherapy, and new rational combined cancer therapy.
+Dr. Dong's translational research is expected to deliver new biomarkers to predict and monitor patient responses to cancer immunotherapy, new therapeutic targets to overcome cancer resistance to immunotherapy, and new rational combined cancer therapy.
 His research is funded by the National Institutes of Health and Mayo Clinic.

-- Identifying new mechanisms responsible for cancer resistance to cytotoxic therapy.
+- Identifying the mechanisms responsible for cancer resistance to cytotoxic therapy.
 Development of resistance to therapy is a hallmark feature of human cancer.
 Since most cancer treatment induces cell death in cancer cells (cytotoxic therapy), cancer cells gradually and adaptively gain mechanism to survive under cytotoxic therapy.
-Traditionally, the emergence of chemoresistance and immunoresistance are considered as parallel and unrelated events.
-However, recent studies indicate that the overexpression of some immune checkpoint molecules (B7-H1/PD-L1) not only negatively influences anti-tumor immunity but also renders tumor cells resistant to chemotherapeutic agents.
-Dr. Dong and his team are dissecting the mechanism by which B7-H1 governs tumor chemoresistance and developing new rational combined therapies to overcome drug resistance in cancers.
+Traditionally, the emergence of chemoresistance and immunesuppression are considered as parallel and unrelated events.
+However, recent studies indicate that certain immune checkpoint molecules also regulate the sensitivity of cancer cells to chemotherapy or radiation therapy.
+Dr. Dong's research group is working to determine how cancer cells gain therapy resistance or sensitivity through immune regulatory molecules intrinsically, and to develop rational combination therapy to overcome cancer resistance.

 Significance to patient care